djibe/Bootstrap-4-Advanced-Components/README.md

 ### Text fields - Clear button
 <q>Clear buttons let users empty an entire input field.</q>

-The Clear button for input fields in Bootstrap 4 demo is available from <a href="https://jsfiddle.net/djibe89/f8ac3vyt/" target="_blank">here</a>
+The Clear button for input fields in <a href="https://jsfiddle.net/djibe89/f8ac3vyt/" target="_blank">Bootstrap 4 demo is available here</a>.

 ![Clear button for inputs](images/clear-button.gif?raw=true "Clear button by djibe")

 ### Text fields - Multi-line fields, Textarea autosize
-Multi-line fields is brought to you in Bootstrap 4 through the use of <a href="https://github.com/javierjulio/textarea-autosize" target="_blank">textarea autosize plugin</a>, see the Bootstrap 4 demo <a href="https://jsfiddle.net/djibe89/bofcrp8v/" target="_blank">here</a>
+Multi-line fields is brought to you in Bootstrap 4 through the use of <a href="https://github.com/javierjulio/textarea-autosize" target="_blank">textarea autosize plugin</a>, see the <a href="https://jsfiddle.net/djibe89/bofcrp8v/" target="_blank">Bootstrap 4 demo here</a>.

 ![Textarea autosize screen](images/textarea-autosize.gif?raw=true "Textarea autosize plugin adapted by Maya Ma")

 ### Text fields - Character or word counter
-Character counter is brought to you in Bootstrap 4 through the use of <a href="https://github.com/mimo84/bootstrap-maxlength/" target="_blank">maxlength plugin</a>, see the Bootstrap 4 demo <a href="https://jsfiddle.net/djibe89/knv43w6t/" target="_blank">here</a>
+Character counter is brought to you in Bootstrap 4 through the use of <a href="https://github.com/mimo84/bootstrap-maxlength/" target="_blank">maxlength plugin</a>, see the <a href="https://jsfiddle.net/djibe89/knv43w6t/" target="_blank">Bootstrap 4 demo here</a>.

 ![Character counter screen](images/maxlength.gif?raw=true "Maxlength plugin adapted by djibe")

 ### Text fields - label color on focus and line ripple effect
-Daemonite includes a floating label plugin for Bootstrap 4, but doesn't color the permanent fixed labels on focus.
+Daemonite material UI includes a floating label plugin for Bootstrap 4, but doesn't color the permanent fixed labels on focus.

-I coupled the demo of the line ripple described in <a href="http://material-components-web.appspot.com/text-field.html" target="_blank">Material components</a>
+I coupled the demo of the line ripple described in <a href="http://material-components-web.appspot.com/text-field.html" target="_blank">Google Material components</a>.

-see the Bootstrap 4 demo <a href="https://jsfiddle.net/djibe89/r2sda9ze/" target="_blank">here</a>
+See the <a href="https://jsfiddle.net/djibe89/r2sda9ze/" target="_blank">Bootstrap 4 demo here</a>.

  ![Material line ripple on inputs](images/line-ripple.gif?raw=true "Line ripple on ibputs by djibe")